 These strategies can help regulate sensory input.
 Plus, Rori Care offers group and individual therapy sessions that equip caregivers with essential knowledge of ABA principles and strategies.
 This not only complements professional interventions but also fosters consistency in the young person’s environment, leading to better behavioral outcomes.

 By recognizing the unique strengths and challenges of individuals with autism, parents and educators can tailor interventions that promote comfort and engagement.
-This, in turn, enhances the child's learning and social experiences.
+This, in turn, and social experiences.
 The acknowledgment of autism as a special education category in 1991 has opened doors for more specialized support, emphasizing the importance of understanding these processing challenges.

 Let’s explore this together!
 By connecting with resources and support, we can make a meaningful difference in the lives of our children.